poligono-xyz/alan/README.md

 Creating a Client

-You can create a client for either ChatGPT or Gemini by providing the appropriate configuration.
+You can create a client for Gemini, ChatGPT, or Claude by providing the appropriate configuration.

 ### ChatGPT Example